Resentment in Recovery: How to Handle It

-If I’ve said it once, I’ve said it a million times.
-Writing is one of the best tools we have in recovery and life when it comes to managing feelings, good, bad, or in-between.
+Writing is one of the best tools we have in recovery and life when it comes to managing feelings, good, bad, or in between.
 The pen is mightier than the sword, and this is especially true when dealing with resentments in recovery.
-Rather than lashing out, if we look inward and reflect upon the feelings we are experiencing, we can get a complete picture of ourselves and the situation at hand.
+Rather than lashing out, we should look inwardly and reflect upon the feelings we are experiencing.
+This can give us a complete picture of ourselves and the situation at hand.

 4. Recognize Your Part

 Sometimes this is easier said than done.
-We may feel completely justified in our resentment, that we are without fault nor blame.
-This is a common occurrence but you can’t expect to ever overcome the resentment with this attitude.
-Sometimes turning to our sponsor can provide us some insight into how we were wrong.
-We completely usurp the power a resentment holds over us when we identify our part in the situation.
-Only then can we enter into solution.
+We may feel completely justified in our resentment and that we are without fault nor blame.
+This commonly happens, but you can’t expect to overcome resentment with this attitude.
+Sometimes turning to our sponsor can provide us with some insight into how we were wrong.
+We completely usurp the power resentment holds over us when we identify our part in the situation.
+Only then can we enter into a solution.

 5. Make Amends Wherever Possible

-We do not need to be on our 9th step in order to make amends in recovery.
+We do not need to be on our ninth step to make amends in recovery.
 When we develop resentments in recovery, it’s best to take care of the problem at hand in a timely manner.
-Merely shrugging it off and “saving it for your 9th step” is still allowing the poison to lurk in your life.
+Merely shrugging it off and “saving it for your ninth step” is still allowing the poison to lurk in your life.
 Obviously, depending on the strength and stature of the resentment, this will impact the method in which you make amends.

 Finally, after everything’s said and done, the resentment is identified, we share our feelings, we write a hundred pages on it, we see where we were wrong, and we make our amends, it’s time for the final, and most important part: we learn and let it go.
 This is without a doubt the most difficult part of the healing process.
-As addicts, we love to cling to things.
+As people recovering from addiction, we love to cling to things.

-But as they say, let go or get dragged.
+But as they say, let go or be dragged.